in The Warehouse

 Wearable technology is revolutionising warehouse operations to keep up with the new industry focus of customer-focused supply chains.

-The rise in consumer expectations and mobile technology are leading more retailers to embrace the ever so popular omnichannel experience, which calls for warehouses to advance their operations with wearable technology.
+The rise in consumer expectations and mobile technology are pushing more retailers to embrace the ever so popular omnichannel experience.
+This requirement calls for warehouses to advance their operations with wearable technology.

 Augmented reality – Smart glasses

-Augmented reality is all the rage, and now you can incorporate them into your warehouse operations.
-In 2016, DHL, the global logistics business, said it had measured a 25 percent efficiency increase by using Augmented Reality (AR) glasses in a warehouse trial in the Netherlands. (*source)
+Augmented reality is all the rage.
+And now you can incorporate them into your warehouse operations.
+In 2016 DHL, had measured a 25 percent efficiency increase by using Augmented Reality (AR) glasses in a warehouse trial in the Netherlands.

-Smart glasses for the warehouse include intelligent computing back ends that can scan barcodes, provide directions, and make it so that your order list is always in view.
+Smart glasses for the warehouse include intelligent computing back end.
+This computing can scan barcodes, provide directions, and make it so that your order list is always in view.
 All hands-free.

 Speak up – voice technology.